How To Start An Online Clothing Store – 5 Essential Steps

 You’re getting involved in an ongoing process, but worry not.
 With the right attitude, the only way to go is up.

 Already you can see that although they go hand in hand, there are going to be two sides to your clothing line – the creative side and the business side.
 To be on top of your game, you’re going to have to do some market research, find out who your competition is, and define how you’re going to make profit while limiting your expenses.
-Check out this list by Entrepreneur.com for a closer look at what to expect when stepping into the world of business.
+There are a lot of parts that go into starting a business so know what to expect and be prepared.

-So you could be cut out to play both parts, the magic and the money, or you could be better off sticking to just one, in which case you need to find someone trustworthy to fill in the blanks.
-The only way is to test the waters and see what works.
+You could be cut out to play both parts, the magic and the money, or you could be better off sticking to just one, in which case you need to find someone trustworthy to fill in the blanks.
+The only way to know is to test the waters and see what works.

 To answer this question, let’s look at a few figures.

 Although the battle between online and offline shopping is still on, online shopping is becoming increasingly popular – 4 in 5 Americans make an online purchase every month, and it is reported that 51% of Americans prefer online to in-store shopping.

 So, internet shopping remains a powerful force and it’s now moving to mobile devices.
-Mobile commerce – mcommerce – now makes up 34% of all global ecommerce transactions and is expected to grow 31% in 2017.
+Mobile commerce – mcommerce – now makes up 63.5% of all global ecommerce transactions, and is projected to continue increasing.
 That’s why the next step for ecommerce retailers is to make sure online shopping is easy on any device.